pluarant/pluarant.github.io/documentation/api/real-time-api/utility.md

 ---
-title: Mesibo Real-time APIs - Utility
+title: Real-time Chat APIs - Utility
-description: Mesibo Real-time APIs - Utility
+description: Mesibo utility APIs for various networking, timings, sharing, accessing and other utilities for Android and iOS Apps
-keywords: mesibo, real-time api, messaging API, chat API, voice SDK, video SDK
+keywords: app utility api, chat Utility api, utility api for networking, utility api for messaging, utility api for android, utility api for iOS
 ---
 {% include_relative nav.html selected="utility" %}

 Following are some of the utility APIs which you can use in your apps.
-Ensure that you have ncessary permissions from the app users to use these APIs.
+Ensure that you have the necessary permissions from the app users to use these APIs.

 ## Networking, Timings and other Utility APIs